Ethinylestradiol: Medical uses

 Ethinylestradiol is most commonly used as contraception in combined oral contraceptives (COC), also known as birth control, to prevent pregnancy after sex.
 Ethinylestradiol in its birth control formulation is not only used to prevent pregnancy, but can also be used to treat absence of menstruation, symptoms during menstruation, and acne.

 Ethinylestradiol is also used as menopausal hormone therapy.
 The main reason for using HRT in menopausal women is to relieve common vasomotor symptoms such as hot flashes, night sweats, and flushing.
 Studies have found that estrogen replacement helps improve these symptoms when compared to a placebo.
 Other common menopause symptoms, such as vaginal dryness (which can cause pain during sexual intercourse), vaginal itching, and depressed mood, can benefit from HRT.
 In addition to treatment of menopausal symptoms, ethinylestradiol has been used as a component of feminizing hormone therapy for transgender women.
-However, it is no longer commonly used nor recommended for this purpose, with estradiol having largely superseded it.
+However, it is no longer commonly used nor recommended for this purpose, with bioidentical estradiol having largely superseded it due to its increased safety and efficacy.

 Ethinylestradiol can also be used to treat hypogonadism in women, prevent osteoporosis in women, and has been used as palliative care for prostate cancer in men and breast cancer in women.
 It has also been used to reduce sex drive in sex offenders.

 Ethinylestradiol or any estrogen alone is contraindicated for women who have a uterus due to the increased risk of endometrial cancer; giving a progestogen with an estrogen mitigates the risk.